BigMurph619/Emerald-Monomon/readme.md

 # Banned items:

 `Any non-consumable held items.
-Reviving items.`

-`All flutes banned`

->Poke Flute can be used to wake Snorlax
+Reviving items.
+X Speed, X Attack, X Special Attack on Bosses only` (Gym Leaders, E4, Champ).

+**NOTE:** You may not use flutes of any kind except for waking Snorlax.
 # Banned Abilities:

 `Battle Armor / Shell Armor`.